egrommet/academic-kickstart-1/content/tutorial/visvocab/diverging_bar.markdown

 * the fill line (life_change > 0) will set the data into two groups - above and below 0

-We'll also add coord_fip() to change it from a horizontal to a vertical chart.
+We'll also add coord_flip() to change it from a horizontal to a vertical chart.

 ```r